polydawn/timeless/book/design/API.md

 The higher level layers are increasingly expressive, but also require increasing amount of interpretation.

-- Layer 0: Identifying Content --
+- **Layer 0: Identifying Content** &mdash;
-    simple, static identifiers for data in filesystems.
+    simple, static identifiers for snapshots of filesystems.
-- Layer 1: Identifying Computation --
+- **Layer 1: Identifying Computation** &mdash;
-    scripts, plus explicit references to outputs and inputs.
+    scripts, plus explicit declarations of needed input filesystem snapshots, and selected paths which should be snapshotted and kept as outputs.
-- Layer 2: Computation Graphs --
+- **Layer 2: Computation Graphs** &mdash;
-    statically represented pipelines, using multiple isolated computations (with completely independent control over their environments) to build outputs.
+    statically represented pipelines, using multiple isolated computations (each with independent, declarative environments) to build complex outputs.
-- Layer 3: BYOP (Bring Your Own Planner) --
+- **Layer 3+: Planners** &mdash;
-    use any tools you want to generate Layer 2 pipelines; we'll bring import and export APIs!
+    use any tools you want to generate Layer 2 pipelines!
+The Timeless Stack has standard bring import and export APIs, and you can compute Layer 2 however you like!

 The Timeless Stack focuses ensuring the lower level layers are appropriate to track in [version control](https://en.wikipedia.org/wiki/Version_control).